nryanov/nryanov.github.io/_posts/2023/2023-01-04-postgresql-log-shipping-replication.markdown

 6. [Conclusion](#conclusion)

 # Prerequisite <a name="prerequisite"></a>
-All examples assumes that postgresql is already installed on your machine.
+All examples assume that postgresql is already installed on your machine.
-Also all examples are created using `PostgreSQL 14.1 on aarch64-apple-darwin20.6.0, compiled by Apple clang version 13.0.0 (clang-1300.0.29.3), 64-bit`.
+Also, all examples are created using `PostgreSQL 14.1 on aarch64-apple-darwin20.6.0, compiled by Apple clang version 13.0.0 (clang-1300.0.29.3), 64-bit`.

 # Log shipping replication <a name="log-shipping-replication"></a>
 Log shipping replication (i will use a short name for it `LSR`) is another one method to physically replicate data between multiple database clusters.
 As name says this method is about to replicate data through WAL-files (segment) which is transferred between instances.
 This is probably the most simple and straightforward method for data replication, but this simplicity comes with price and compromises which also should be accounted.

 `LSR` has only async mode.
 There are multiple reasons for it:
 1. The most obvious that it take some time to transfer WAL segments between instances;
-2. Another reason is that not all commited transactions may be flushed immediately if `synchronous_commit=off`.
+2. Another reason is that not all committed transactions may be flushed immediately if `synchronous_commit=off`.
 In this case there is a possibility that some transactions may be lost if database was shutdown abnormally;
-3. Also only archived segments may be transferred.
+3. Also, only archived segments may be transferred.
 This means that segment will be transferred only when it is full (16 mb by default) and after it was archived.
 There is a settings which may reduce a time for archiving: `archive_timeout`.

 Because `LSR` is async standby replica may be not fully synced with primary instance and because of it such a replica also called `warm standby`.